Introduction

 Verification and Testing

-The testing phase ensures that the solution meets the specified requirements.
+The testing phase ensures that the solution meets the specified product requirements for the feature.
 Automated vulnerability scanning and SAST (Static Application Security Testing) are integrated into our CI/CD pipeline to assess security.
 Features may initially be behind feature flags for testing and continuous releasability.